n27051538/solaris_exporter/README.md

  - 2020 Feb 09.
 Added DiskErrorCollector, ZpoolCollector, FmadmCollector, SVCSCollector, FCinfoCollector
  - 2020 Dec 17.
 Added PrtdiagCollector, MetaStatCollector, MetaDBCollector
  - 2021 Jan 05.
 Added TextFileCollector, SVCSCollector now enabled for all zones (Thanks to Marcel Peter)
  - 2021 Mar 01.
-Fixed psutil version to 5.7.0 (something changed in the newer versions, have to time to look at)
+[Fixed](https://github.com/n27051538/solaris_exporter/issues/4) psutil version to 5.7.0 (something changed in the newer versions, have to time to look at)
  - 2022 Jan 24.
 Added support for Python 3.
 In testing.
  - 2022 Feb 04.
 Documentation update for support of Solaris 11.4.41.
+In testing.
+ - 2022 Feb 05.
+[Fixed](https://github.com/n27051538/solaris_exporter/issues/7) support of Python 2.7 for Solaris 11.4.41.
 In testing.

 ## Provides info about:
   - Solaris Zones CPU Usage with processor sets info (PerZoneCpuCollector);